HKUST-NISL/Grace_API/README.md

         Message Format:

-            bool data #When its value is true Grace will start nodding on a random basis
+            bool data #When its value is true Grace will nod once using a randomly picked nod animation

         Topic name: /grace_proj/toggle_aversion